stefanostsolos/NTUA-SoftEng/README.md

 </p>

-# Toll Interoperability Service System

-## Introduction
+## About the Project

-### Purpose of the Software
+This project was developed by our team as part of the SoftEng course, during the 7th semester of the Electrical and Computer Engineering school of the National Technical University of Athens.
 The Toll Interoperability Service System aims to address the growing need for seamless toll payment across the Greek highway network.
 With seven different motorway operators and an expanding network of toll stations, this system facilitates the use of a single electronic card (e-pass) for all highways, enhancing user convenience and reducing wait times.

 Key objectives:
 - Record debts between motorway operators from vehicle crossings